Changissnz/the_problem_with_ai_exemplified__09-10-2026/README.md

 ![image info](Screenshot%202026-09-10%20234319.png)

 Quote "raw, unstructured personal rant framed as political commentary, heavy on anecdote, resentment, and digression."
 Unquote.
 Quote "self-pity mixed with grand claims."
+Unquote.

 There's problems here.
 Recall in this [writing](https://github.com/Changissnz/my_thoughts_on_AI__09-09-2026), I wrote how some of the mannerisms of people practically amount to political war.
 I think that's pretty indisputable, truthfully.
 Why is it that Congress is always in deadlock, and